klkl140/dokoro/README.md

 * some screws

 ##other ideas:
 A monitor could be used to show informations, a speaker for giving _valuable comments_.
 When the dokoro is used as an interface, these parts could be used to get a real connection to the remote player.
+The main focus is an easy to use device without any unnecessary interface.
+Speach recognition could be a good way to make some necessary inputs like anouncing solos, wedding, ...

 ##current status:
 The hardware seems to work.
 Cards could be moved by the driven rubber bands.
 The servo is mechanically able to move the cards and the whole flow of scanning the cards seem possible.